nf-core/website/src/content/docs/contributing/modules.md

     ```

 10. In some cases, STDOUT and STDERR need to be saved to file, for example for reporting purposes.
 Use the shell command `tee` to redirect the
     streams to both file and it's original stream.
-This allows for the streams to be captured by the workflow managers stream logging capabilities
+This allows for the streams to be captured by the job scheduler's stream logging capabilities
     and print them to screen when Nextflow encounters an error.
 In particular, when using `process.scratch`, the log files may not be preserved when
-    the workflow manager relinquishes the job allocation.
+    the job scheduler relinquishes the job allocation.

     ```nextflow {7-8}
     script: